Windere/EAS-SNN/readme.md

 <p align="center">
   <img src="./docs/view.png" width="750">
 </p>
-This is the official Pytorch implementation of the ECCV 2024 paper: <a href="https://arxiv.org/abs/2403.12574" target="_blank">EAS-SNN: End-to-End Adaptive Sampling and Representation for Event-based Detection with Recurrent Spiking Neural Networks</a>
+This is the official Pytorch implementation of the ECCV 2024 paper: <a href="https://www.ecva.net/papers/eccv_2024/papers_ECCV/papers/07766.pdf" target="_blank">EAS-SNN: End-to-End Adaptive Sampling and Representation for Event-based Detection with Recurrent Spiking Neural Networks</a>

+ **Summary:**
- **Summary:** In this study, we discover that the neural dynamics of spiking neurons align closely with the behavior of an ideal temporal event sampler.
+ In this study, we discover that the neural dynamics of spiking neurons align closely with the behavior of an ideal temporal event sampler.
 Motivated by this, we propose a novel adaptive sampling module that leverages recurrent convolutional SNNs enhanced with temporal memory, facilitating a fully end-to-end learnable framework for event-based detection.
 Additionally, we introduce Residual Potential Dropout (RPD) and Spike-Aware Training (SAT) to regulate potential distribution and address performance degradation encountered in spike-based sampling modules.
+Empirical evaluation on neuromorphic detection datasets demonstrates that our approach outperforms existing state-of-the-art spike-based methods with significantly fewer parameters and time steps.
+For instance, our method yields a 4.4% mAP improvement on the Gen1 dataset, while requiring 38% fewer parameters and only three time steps.
+Moreover, the applicability and effectiveness of our adaptive sampling methodology extend beyond SNNs, as demonstrated through further validation on conventional non-spiking models.

 ## Installation
 The main dependencies are listed below: